aqibmunir8/React-Native/README.md

-# My React Native Learning Journey 📱

-This repository contains my progress as I follow a React Native video series.
-I'm documenting each step using branches.

-## 📌 Project Overview

-An Expo-based Reading List App (Shelfie) with React Navigation (Expo Router).

-## 🚀 How to navigate this Repo

-Each video has its own branch.
-You can switch branches to see the code at that specific stage.

-## 📝 Learning Notes

-I am keeping track of my learnings here:

-- [Link to my Notion Notes] or check the `/notes` folder.

-## 🛠️ Tech Stack

-- React Native / Expo
-- Expo Router
-- Lucide Icons / Custom Assets

 # React Native Learning Journey 📱

 This repository tracks my progress through the **Net Ninja React Native** series.
 I am building "Shelfie," a book-tracking application, while mastering Expo Router, custom theming, and backend integration.